sonic-net/sonic-mgmt/docs/testplan/Convergence measurement in data center networks.md

 Fixed duration server traffic is generated for a bunch of destination prefixes, which will load balance by T1 towards its peers.<br/>
 During normal conditions, all the traffic should be received by tgen ports without experiencing any loss.<br/>
-Different triggers(planned/unplanned) mentioned above are performed at different layers (T1/T2/T3) and total packets lost are measured.
+Different triggers(planned/unplanned) mentioned above are performed at different layers (T1/T2/T3) and total packets lost are measured.<br/>
+For Keysight automated cases, we will be measuring convergence using "Packet Loss Duration (PLD)" stat, which will be default convergence measurement.
+To measure the flow which is having high convergence value, flow tracking will be used.
+Note, this will be limited by the tracking limit depending on hardware which is being used.

 ### Test Setup
 1. T2 chassis with 2 LCs(Linecards).
 Each LC is having 2 asics.